awsdocs/amazon-cloudfront-developer-guide/doc_source/custom-error-pages.md

 + 500, 501, 502, 503, 504

 **Note**
-You can create a custom error page for HTTP status code 416 \(Requested Range Not Satisfiable\), and you can change the HTTP status code that CloudFront returns to viewers when your origin returns a status code 416 to CloudFront\. \(For more information, see [Changing Response Codes](custom-error-pages-response-code.md)\.\) However, CloudFront doesn't cache status code 416 responses, so you can specify a value for **Error Caching Minimum TTL** for status code 416, but CloudFront doesn't use it\.
+You can create a custom error page for HTTP status code 416 \(Requested Range Not Satisfiable\), and you can change the HTTP status code that CloudFront returns to viewers when your origin returns a status code 416 to CloudFront\. \(For more information, see [Changing Response Codes Returned by CloudFront](custom-error-pages-response-code.md)\.\) However, CloudFront doesn't cache status code 416 responses, so you can specify a value for **Error Caching Minimum TTL** for status code 416, but CloudFront doesn't use it\.

 For a detailed explanation of how CloudFront handles error responses from your origin, see [How CloudFront Processes and Caches HTTP 4xx and 5xx Status Codes from Your Origin](HTTPStatusCodes.md)\.